1. I do not have a roommate request. How will a roommate be selected for me?

 5. If my roommate and I have different dates for our housing deposit, how does the room assignment process happen?

-All housing assignments are done with regard to dates of deposit to the university.
+All housing assignments are done with regard to dates of housing deposit.
 For roommates, the person with the later date of deposit will be used to determine your order in the housing assignments.
 We believe that students who have requested specific roommates are more concerned with who they live with than the location of their room.
-In some cases, this means that the later date of deposit will mean that a person will not get a first choice, such as a themed living community, that they would have gotten on their own.
-Therefore, if your building placement is more important than your indicated roommate, please answer this question on the themed housing interest page of the online application.
+In some cases, this means that the later date of deposit will mean that a person will not get a first choice, such as a Living Learning Community, that they would have gotten on their own.
+Therefore, students interested in living in a Living Learning Community should indicate if the Living Learning Community is more important than their requested roommate in the Living Learning Community interest page of the online housing application.

 6. If my roommate and I do not get along, can we switch rooms?